luxury Cuzco Cusco tours travel

 Rumicolca, pre-Inca gateway to the Valley of Cuzco.

 Photo: Mylene d'Auriol Stoessel.
-Luxury Cuzco Tours & Travel.
+Machu Picchu Luxury Tours & Travel.

 Departing toward Cuzco, we first encounter Rumicolca, an immense stone fortress at the southeastern entrance to the Valley of Cuzco.
 It originally served as an entry point into the pre-Inca Huari empire and defended nearby Pikillaqta, their largest city.
 Centuries later, the Incas fortified and refined the rough construction of the original structure with massive blocks of polished andesite.
 The fortress became the gateway to their imperial city, guarding the road from Collasuyu, the southern quarter of their "Land of Four Quarters".
 The southern quarter was the largest, stretching to Lake Titicaca, Bolivia, Chile and Argentina.